mwatts/bible_databases/scripts/README.md

   - **Description**: Generates MySQL SQL dump files for Bible translations.
 Each translation is processed and output as an SQL dump file.
   - **Usage**: Run the script to create SQL dump files for each translation.

+- **generate_parquet.py**
+  - **Description**: Generate Parquet files for Bible translations.
+Each translation is processed and output as a .parquet file.
+  - **Usage**: Run the script to create .parquet files for each translation.

 - **generate_sqlite.py**
   - **Description**: Generates SQLite database files for Bible translations.
 Each translation is processed and output as an SQLite database file.
   - **Usage**: Run the script to create SQLite database files for each translation.